wiltacca/Portfolio/README.md

 ### GloVe (Global Vectors for Word Representation) is an unsupervised learning algorithm for obtaining vector representations for words developed by Stanford researchers in 2014.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
 ![alt text](GloVe.png)

-**SENTIMENT ANALYSIS CASE STUDY-** This project focuses on building a sentiment analysis model to predict Disney Plus Disney Plus App review scores based on Google Play Store reviews.
+**SENTIMENT ANALYSIS CASE STUDY -** This project focuses on building a sentiment analysis model to predict Disney Plus Disney Plus App review scores based on Google Play Store reviews.

 * **Python libraries used:** pandas, numpy, tensorflow, keras, os, time, string, emoji, nltk, matplotlib.
 * **Input:** Scraped the most recent reviews from com.disney.disneyplus (in Google Play Store) in the English language from United State.